Call Us: +1.5405148486 for pediatric speech therapy, pediatric physical therapy, pediatric occupational therapy

 What is Pediatric Physical Therapy?

-Physical therapy (PT) is a profession that helps people move freely.
+Pediatric Physical therapy (PT) is a profession that helps children move freely.
 The pediatric physical therapist evaluates children to determine the source of their movement difficulties.
 The therapist can then use a variety of means to improve the child’s ability to perform skills such as head control, rolling, sitting, crawling, walking, running, jumping and climbing.
 The goal of PT is to improve independence and to develop strategies to allow every child to move, learn, and play.